 But if the issue is still happening while in Safe Mode then it’s the OEM firmware that is at fault

 This is why I consider it to be your first troubleshooting step when coming across an issue with your phone.
-So many people are downloading hundreds of apps and games on their phone.
+So many people are downloading hundreds of apps and games on their phones.
 These apps can be poorly optimized, be aggressive when asking for resources, or simply have negative interactions with other apps (or specific devices).

 Experiment with the Galaxy S10 in Safe Mode